 Figure Q7-1.
-Stratospheric source gases.
+Changes in halogen source gases entering

 A variety of halogen source gases emitted from natural sources and by human activities transport chlorine and bromine into the stratosphere.
 Ozone-depleting substances (ODSs) are the subset of these gases emitted by human activities that are controlled by the Montreal Protocol.
-These partitioned columns show the sources and abundances of chlorine- and bromine-containing gases entering the stratosphere in 2008.
-The approximate amounts are derived from tropospheric observations of each gas in 2008.
+These partitioned columns show the sources and abundances of chlorine- and bromine-containing gases entering the stratosphere in 1993 and 1998, when their total amounts peaked, respectively, and in 2012.
+The overall reductions in the total amounts of chlorine and bromine and the changes observed for each source gas are also indicated.
+The approximate amounts are derived from tropospheric observations of each gas.
 Note the large difference in the vertical scales: total chlorine entering the stratosphere is 150 times more abundant than total bromine.
-Human activities are the largest source of chlorine reaching the stratosphere and the CFCs are the most abundant chlorine-containing gases.
+Human activities are the largest source o chlorine reaching the stratosphere and the CFCs are the most abundant chlorine-containing gases.
 Methyl chloride is the primary natural source of chlorine.
-HCFCs, which are substitute gases for CFCs and also controlled under the Montreal Protocol, are a small but growing fraction of chlorine-containing gases.
+Largest decreases between and methyl chloroform.
+HCFCs, which are substitute gases for CFCs and also controlled under the Montreal Protocol, show small but still strongly increasing abundances.
 For bromine entering the stratosphere, halons and methyl bromide are the largest contributors.
 Methyl bromide has an additional, much larger, natural source.
-Natural sources provide a much larger fraction of total bromine entering the stratosphere than of total chlorine.
+Natural sources provide a much larger contribution to total bromine entering the stratosphere than to total chlorine.
+Largest decreases between 1998 and 2012 increasing abundances.
 (The unit "parts per trillion" is used here as a measure of the relative abundance of a gas in air: 1 part per trillion equals the presence of one molecule of a gas per trillion (=1012) total air molecules.)